DrWateryCat/Robotics2018/README.md

 5. If there are any errors, grab a mentor who knows programming.

 ## Current Status
+* Grabber code working flawlessly
-* Drive subsystem implemented and ready to test
+* Drive code tested working in auto and teleop
-* Lifter implemented as far as possible
-* Autonomous paths planned out, ready for testing.
-* Odometry ready to test
-* PID ready to tune
-* LEDs ready to go
+* Flipper arm working

 ## Current Roadmap
-* Tune the drive PID
+* Test new drive code
+* Implement LED Communications
-* Tune the lifter
+* Tune and test Pure Pursuit
-* Test the autonomous
-* Build the robot
+* Win